Getter Robo Arc: Saotome Institute

 A 19-year-old Human-Dinosaur hybrid.
 Sho is the only son of Emperor Gore, the former ruler of the Dinosaur Empire.
 He was born from a human mother that Gore had kidnapped years ago, but despite all of that, she cared for him as her only child.
 He has a calm personality and is unrivaled in cold blood.
-Due to how he is born, his physical ability far exceeds his ordinary human beings and can endure Getter Ray radiation.
+Due to how he was born, his physical ability far exceeds that of ordinary human beings and can endure Getter Ray radiation.
 His strength also allows him to deliver punches that are five times more powerful than ordinary humans.
-Also due to his relations to the Dinosaur Empire, he is right to succeed his half brother Emperor Gore III to the throne.
+Also, due to his relation to the Dinosaur Empire, he is right to succeed his half-brother Emperor Gore III to the throne.
 Hayato, seeing his strengths, decided to accept him to the Saotome Institute after a truce between them and the Empire to take down the Andromeda Stellaration.
-As a Getter pilot, Sho pilots the Getter Kirik which focuses mainly in speed.
+As a Getter pilot, Sho pilots the Getter Kirik, which focuses mainly on speed.